Propaganda to Hate: A Multimodal Analysis of Arabic Memes with Multi-Agent LLMs: Dataset

 \subsection{Propagandistic Memes}

-The dataset consists of approximately $\sim$3k memes, annotated as propagandistic versus non-propagandistic, which were collected from various social media platforms such as Facebook, Twitter, Instagram, and Pinterest.
-Each meme was annotated by three annotators, with the majority decision considered as the final label.
-Texts from the memes were extracted using an off-the-shelf OCR tool,\footnote{\url{https://github.com/JaidedAI/EasyOCR}} followed by manual editing for the propagandistic memes.
-The distribution of propagandistic and non-propagandistic labels is 40\% and 60\%, respectively.
-More details on this dataset can be found in \cite{araieval:arabicnlp2024-overview}, and the detailed annotation guidelines can be found in \cite{alam2024armeme}.
-The dataset is split into 70\%, 10\%, and 20\% for training, development, and testing, respectively.
+For this study, we used ArAIEval-2024 dataset \cite{araieval:arabicnlp2024-overview}, which consists of approximately $\sim$3k memes, each annotated with labels as either propagandistic or not-propagandistic.
+These memes were collected from various social media platforms, including Facebook, Twitter, Instagram, and Pinterest.
+We have annotated each meme by three annotators, with the final label determined by majority vote.
+The text from the memes was extracted using an off-the-shelf OCR tool\footnote{\url{https://github.com/JaidedAI/EasyOCR}}, followed by manual corrections for propagandistic memes.
+The distribution of propagandistic and not-propagandistic labels is 40\% and 60\%, respectively.
+Further details about this dataset are available in \cite{araieval:arabicnlp2024-overview}, and the comprehensive annotation guidelines are provided in \cite{alam2024armeme}.
+For the experiments, the dataset is split into 70\%, 10\%, and 20\% for training, development, and testing, respectively.